commodity-js/commodity/packages/commodity/README.md

 IN CONSTRUCTION, please do not install versions v0.0.x!!!

-First fully type-inferred and type-safe DI solution for Typescript!
+First fully type-inferred, type-safe and hyper-minimalistic DI solution for Typescript!
 No OOP, reflect-metadata, decorators, annotations or compiler magic, just pure functions!

 ## Why Commodity?